Rotor aeroplanes –

 A real, manned aeroplane could now be designed.
 The D.1 was built in two parts, a glider with landing skids and a wheeled power module onto which the glider could be fixed, and test-flown in 1907:

 1908 brought two new craft.
 The first was a glider, which flew well on many occasions.
 It was an outstanding flyer for its day, although Army secrecy long hid its capabilities from the history books.

-A more integrated rebuild of the D.1B as a single unit and with a marginally more powerful engine and other modifications, the D.4 behaved well but turned out still grossly underpowered and the progenitor of that popular quote, "more of a hopper than a flier".
+A more integrated rebuild of the D.1B as a single unit and with a proper seat, marginally more powerful engine and other modifications, the D.4 behaved well but turned out still grossly underpowered and the progenitor of that popular quote, "more of a hopper than a flier".

 Built overweight by Short Bros. and subsequently lightened by Dunne, The D.5 was his civilian syndicate's first machine.
 It incorporated a more powerful 35 hp Green engine and in 1910 became the first stable aeroplane to fly.

 Abandoning the twin propellers at last for a single unit mounted directly onto the engine, Dunne designated his next biplane the D.8.
 It was to prove his most successful design:

 Having taken delivery of the "Nieuport-Dunne" flown over by Félix, Nieuport built their own prototype, also known as the Nieuport-Dunne.
 Exhibited at the 1913 Paris Salon, it differed from the D.8 in having modified aerofoils, much simplified undercarriage and overall a lightened structure.
 It seems not to have flown well, if at all, and also disappeared from sight when war broke out.